bberos/crypto-price-tracker/README.md

 <img src="https://i.imgur.com/DRdkpiF.png" width="350"  />

 ### NEW ASSET
-On this screen is where we can add new assets, there is a list of all the available cryptocurrency from API.
-Once we have selected, we are allowed to add the amount of asset that we want to purchase.
+On this screen is where we can add new assets, there is a list of all the available criptocurrency from API.
+Once we have selected one, we are allowed to add the amount of asset that we want to purchase.

 <img src="https://i.imgur.com/gFgOHOz.gif" width="350"  />